15 Top Things to Do in Malaga When it Rains

 16. Check out the concerts

 Some of the most unique concerts, which you can also attend in other cities, are the candlelight concerts.
-Most of them take place in beautiful locations like Gran Hotel Miramar and Carmen Thyssen Museum.
+Most of them take place in beautiful locations like the Gran Hotel Miramar and the Carmen Thyssen Museum.

 Frequently asked questions about Malaga